BRETT MURRAY

 New Sculptures, Gallery Frank Hänel, Frankfurt, Germany

-Cologne Art Fair, Germany: Gallery Frank Hänel
+Cologne Art Fair, with Gallery Frank Hänel, Germany

 Groundswell, Mermaid Theatre, London, UK